vinicunca/akar/docs/content/docs/1.akar/3.components/accordion.md

 #### UnoCSS Preset

 ::tip
-If you have [Vinicunca Preset](https://unocss.vinicunca.dev/) installed, the animation classes are available as `animate-accordion-up` and `animate-accordion-down`.
-So no need to create new keyframes.
+By installing the [Vinicunca Preset](https://vinicunca.dev/unocss-preset/pohon-ui), you gain immediate access to pre-defined animation keyframes.
+This means the utility classes `animate-accordion-up` and `animate-accordion-down` are available right out of the box, saving you the step of manually creating them.
 ::

 ### Render content even when closed